tlmolane/Volt/README.md

 pip install cryptography
 ```
 ## Important Details
+WARNING: Be sure to keep your public and fernet keys safe as losing these may result in loss of infromation.
+Store passwords for your encrypted private_key passwords some place you can remember and access.

 ## Main script files
 ### Volt class script
-This script cotains the Volt class which, for now, largely consists of static methods which encrypt and decrypt a set of file types using private, public and fernet keys.
 ```
 volt_encrypt.py
 ```
+This script cotains the Volt class which, for now, largely consists of static methods which encrypt and decrypt a set of file types using private, public and fernet keys.

 ### Main static methods
 ```volt_encrypt.createKeys```: creates private and public key pair with a fernet key as an optional key.